Click here for the Baja Experts!

 BAJA EXPO

 In the old days, most visitors to Bahia de Los Angeles arrived by private plane.
-And many still do.
+And some still do.
 However, the number of Baja travelers arriving by vehicle increased significantly when the government paved the road from the Transpeninsular Highway.

 Each year more tourists realize how easy it is to drive to this little hideaway, which seems a million miles removed from the day to day dramas left behind at home.